bwassim/Project-1-Optimizing-ML-Pipeline-Azure/README.md

 We seek in this project to classify whether a certain client will subcsribe to a term deposit.
 The output label given in the last column `y` holds all the decisions made by different clients.
 The feature vectors described by the remaining columns holds the attributes of the bank clients, ranging from age, job, to marital status, housing loan, ...etc

 In order to achieve this, two approches for building our model are described.
 Hyperdrive tunning and AutoML.
-For the hyperdrive tunning we achieved an accuracy of `0.9132` with the best performing model.
-During the AutoML part, the results were very close with `0.9158`.
+For the HyperDrive tunning experiment we achieved an accuracy of `0.9132` with the best performing model.
+One the other hand for AutoML, the results were very close with `0.9158`.

 ## Scikit-learn Pipeline